xpqz/jswc/docs/Usage/Initialisation.md

 However, in Multi mode, your application namespace must contain a function called `Init` which will be called when each new browser session starts, to create the GUI for the new session.

+Also, in multi mode, the only permitted prefix is 'e'.